 To evaluate the real-world applicability of IP based partitioning, we will partition the dataset containing 1595 distinct IP addresses among 2, 4, 6, and 10 crawlers and verify if the work is about evenly distributed between crawlers.

-We will compare the variance σ^2 and standard deviation σ to evaluate the applicability of this method.
+We will compare the variance σ^2 and standard derivation σ to evaluate the applicability of this method.

-Figure 5: IP based partitioning
+Figure 6: IP based partitioning for 4 crawlers